materik/sketchplugin-pixelperfect/README.md

 #### Constraints

 Depending on the properties you have given a layer, constraints will be set as see fit.
-In short, margins and paddings will affect top, right, bottom, and left constraints while width and height will affect those constraints.
+In short, margins and paddings will affect `top`, `right`, `bottom`, and `left` constraints while width and height will affect those constraints.